DaoThiHaAn/Peetie/README.md

 # Peetie
-A flutter app for finding new home fotr pets
+A flutter app for finding new home for pets